pilhuhn/misc_writing/HowToWriteAnRhqPlugin/how_to.md

 Congratulations, you just wrote your first RHQ plugin, that can also be used in JBoss ON 2.
 Writing a plugin consists of three parts: Discovery, Plugin Component and plugin descriptor.
 The agent with its plugin container is providing you with all the infrastructure to talk to the server, scheduling of metric gathering, scheduling of discovery etc. This means that you can fully concentrate on the business code of your plugin.
 RHQ just does the rest.

-I have made the source code of those articles available as zip archive, that you can unpack in the `modules/plugins/ directory.
+I have made the source code of those articles available as zip archive, that you can unpack in the `modules/plugins/ directory`.

 # Enhancing the plugin #